Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/Managing_developers_accounts.md

 ### Sign-in using your developer account
 ---

 You can't sign-in on the developer sandbox without your primary developer account.
+To obtain a new one, follow the procedure described in the Rainbow Hub [Support page](https://hub.openrainbow.net/#/support).

 Once you obtained your developer account, you can sign-in using the following command: